Shaina NC

 Shaina Nana Chudasama (born 1 December 1972), is an Indian fashion designer, politician, and social worker.
-Daughter of the former Sheriff of Mumbai, her father, Nana Chudasama, Shaina is known in the Indian fashion industry as the 'Queen of Drapes' for draping a saree (sari) in fifty-four different ways.
-She holds a record in the Guinness Book of World Records for fastest saree drape.
+Daughter of the former Sheriff of Mumbai, Nana Chudasama, Shaina is known in the Indian fashion industry as the 'Queen of Drapes' for draping a saree (sari) in fifty-four different ways.
+She holds a record in the Guinness Book of World Records for the fastest saree drape.
 She entered politics in 2004 and joined the Bharatiya Janata Party (BJP).
 She holds the positions of national spokesperson for the BJP, member of the national executive council of BJP, and treasurer of the BJP's Maharashtra unit.
 Shaina is also involved in social work through her charity fashion shows and two NGOs, 'I Love Mumbai' and 'Giants International'.
 As a female politician, she is often projected as the young, urbane, and women-friendly face of the BJP in television debates.

 Personal life

-Shaina was born in Malabar Hill, Bombay (now Mumbai) on 1 December 1972 into an extremely affluent business family of mixed religious heritage.
-Her father, Nana Chudasama, was a businessman with strong political connections who later became Sheriff of Bombay for one year in the 1990s.
+Shaina was born in Malabar Hill, Mumbai on 1 December 1972 into an extremely affluent business family of mixed religious heritage.
+Her father, Nana Chudasama, was a businessman with strong political connections who later became Sheriff of Mumbai for one year in the 1990s.
 He belonged to a Hindu Gujarati Rajput family from Saurashtra.
 Shaina's mother, Munira, came from a Dawoodi Bohra Muslim family, also from Gujarat.
 Shaina has two siblings: a brother, Akshay Nana Chudasama, and a sister, Brinda.

-Shaina completed her schooling from Queen Mary School, Mumbai (ICSE board) in 1989, and then obtained a Bachelor of Arts degree in Political Science from St. Xavier's College, Bombay in 1993.
-She realised that academics was not her forte and that she was more attracted towards fashion design.
-So after graduation, she travelled to New York City and took an associate degree in fashion design from the Fashion Institute of Technology, New York.
+Shaina completed her schooling from Queen Mary School, Mumbai (ICSE board) in 1989, and then obtained a Bachelor of Arts degree in political science from St. Xavier's College, Mumbai in 1993.
+She realised that academics were not her forte and that she was more attracted towards fashion design.
+So after graduation, she travelled to New York City and got an associate degree in fashion design from the Fashion Institute of Technology, New York.

 Shaina is married to Manish Munot, who is a Marwari Jain.
 She first met him in school when she was thirteen years old and married him at the age of twenty-three after six years of dating.
 Shaina attributes her success at managing her profession, politics, and social work to the silent but strong support of her husband.
 She lives in Mumbai with her husband and two children, daughter Shanaya and son Ayaan.
 Shaina says that her family celebrates all religious festivals like Paryushan, Diwali and Eid.